 It’s a common theme here at World’s Best Golf Destinations: golf travel is about so much more than just golf.
-Especially when you don’t play worth a damn — the food and drink after the round is the day’s highlight.
+Especially when you don’t play worth a damn — it’s the food and drink after the round that is the day’s highlight.

 And like golf — digging into the local cuisine is an authentic opportunity to connect with locals.
 Good food is all over the world — here are a few favorites.